 Advice for New Zealanders currently overseas

 We currently advise that you do not travel overseas at this time.
-Transport and transit options to return to New Zealand have reduced significantly.
+Transport and transit options to return to New Zealand have been severely disrupted during the pandemic.
 Even booked flights may be cancelled.

-We recognise that not all New Zealanders who want to return home are able to do so.
+We recognise that not all New Zealanders who want to return home at the moment are able to do so.
 New Zealanders who cannot return home for the time being should take steps to stay safely where they are until they are able to return.

-The Government is committed to helping New Zealanders overseas where we can.
-But the international situation is complex and changing quickly, and some things are out of our control.
-Assisted departure flights should not be relied upon to get home.
+The Government is committed to helping New Zealanders overseas.
+The international situation is complex and changing quickly, and some things are out of our control.
+Assisted departure (repatriation) flights should not be relied upon to get home.